kevinrodbe/library/content/06-versioning.md

 Although API versioning using the URI is more common to find in the wild and it's simple to implement, some people don't consider it to be the best strategy.
 An argument can be made that URIs which API clients can depend on should be preserved over time, so embedding information that’s likely to change into them make them unstable and reduce their value.

 An alternative to using the URI for versioning is including the version number as part of a custom media type.
-A couple of popular services are already doing this, like [Github](http://developer.github.com/changes/2014-01-07-upcoming-change-to-default-media-type/) and [Heroku](https://blog.heroku.com/archives/2014/1/8/json_schema_for_heroku_platform_api).
+A couple of popular services already provide API versioning this way.
+[Github](http://developer.github.com/changes/2014-01-07-upcoming-change-to-default-media-type/), for example, uses `application/vnd.github.v3+json` and [Heroku](https://blog.heroku.com/archives/2014/1/8/json_schema_for_heroku_platform_api) which uses `application/vnd.heroku+json; version=3`.

-Here is what our custom media type will look like: `application/vnd.apocalypse[.version]+json`.
+The custom media type we'll create for our application is `application/vnd.apocalypse[.version]+json`.

 The media type name **application** tells us that the payload is to be treated as part of an application-specific interaction.
 The **vnd.apocalypse** part of the media type name declares that the media type is vendor-specific (vnd), and that the owner is the **apocalypse** application.
 The **+json** part declares JSON is the format used for the response body.

-While Rails does have a built in way of registering custom mime types, it doesn't offer an easy way to work with custom mime types with API versioning, so we are going to write our own solution.
+While Rails does have a built in way of registering custom mime types, it doesn't offer an easy way to work with API versioning as part of those media types, so we are going to write our own solution.

 ### Request Specs

-Let's change our request spec to pass our custom media type using the **Accept** header instead of URI.
-For the time being, our custom media type will only serve JSON responses.
+Let's change our request spec to pass our custom media type using the **Accept** request header instead of the URI.
+For the response format, though, our application will use JSON.

 ```ruby
 describe 'Listing Zombies' do